croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

         criteria:
           - "Coaches and mentors individuals within the BA discipline e.g. feedback to support objectives, promo-tion, personal development, specific areas to focus on."
           - "Understands the company’s goals and makes decisions to help support the bigger picture."
-          - "Contributes to maintaining the Bright culture in their team, helping new joiners."
+          - "Contributes to maintaining the Croner-i culture in their team, helping new joiners."
   - name: "influence"
     title: "✨ Influence"
     content: